Skip to main content

 The project

-Elise, an interior architect who had been self-employed for three years, was living in a shared apartment in the 11th arrondissement.
-Her thriving business and a down payment built from a family inheritance allowed her to consider her first purchase.
-But Elise was not looking for a conventional apartment.
-Her professional eye wanted a space with character: volumes, raw materials, natural light, that she could transform according to her vision.
+Elise, an interior architect self-employed for three years, was sharing a flat in the 11th arrondissement.
+A growing practice and a down payment from a family inheritance put a first purchase within reach.
+She was not after a conventional flat.
+Her trained eye wanted a space with character: volume, raw materials, natural light, something she could shape to her own vision.

-The 3rd arrondissement, with its fabric of former artisan workshops converted into residences and its proximity to the Marais, matched her professional and personal world.
-The budget of 500,000 euros limited the search to properties requiring renovation or located on the ground floor or mezzanine level.
+The 3rd arrondissement, with its former artisan workshops turned into homes and its closeness to the Marais, suited both her work and her tastes.
+A budget of 500,000 euros confined the search to properties needing renovation or set on the ground or mezzanine floor.

 The search strategy

-The property hunter adopted a strategy specific to atypical properties.
-Unlike conventional apartments, lofts and workshops are not found on standard property portals.
-The search targeted three sources: listings from agents specializing in atypical heritage, sales of commercial premises undergoing change of use, and networks of building managers in the inner courtyards of the 3rd arrondissement.
+The property hunter took an approach particular to atypical stock.
+Lofts and workshops rarely surface on standard property portals.
+The search drew on three sources: agents specialising in unusual heritage, sales of commercial premises undergoing a change of use, and the networks of building managers in the inner courtyards of the 3rd arrondissement.

-For each property identified, the property hunter systematically verified the change of use (from commercial to residential), the state of the co-ownership and the compliance of installations (electricity, plumbing, drainage).
-These technical checks eliminated 4 properties out of the 12 shortlisted.
+For each property, the hunter checked the change of use from commercial to residential, the state of the co-ownership, and the compliance of the electrics, plumbing and drainage.
+These technical checks ruled out 4 of the 12 shortlisted properties.

 The property found